We found the Mysteries of Roof Box Aerodynamics: An In-Depth Exploration

 Because you don’t want your road trip to feel like a test flight gone wrong.

 Roof boxes are incredibly useful, but they come with serious aerodynamic consequences.
-If you don’t want your car to feel like it’s hauling a wind-activated anchor, follow these pivotal things to sleep on:
+If you don’t want your car to feel like it’s hauling a wind-activated anchor, follow these pivotal takeaways:

-✅ Pick made more a time-saving hack with roof box – Avoid boxy designs that increase drag.
+✅ Pick made more efficient roof box – Avoid boxy designs that increase drag.

 ✅ Mount it properly – Position it for best airflow and stability.

-✅ Drive smart – Slow down to reduce drag and fuel loss.
+✅ Drive smart – Slow down to minimize drag and fuel loss.

-✅ Remove it when not active – Save your gas money and sanity.
+✅ Remove it when not in use – Save your gas money and sanity.

-Because although a roof box is great for storage, it shouldn’t turn your car into a four-wheeled kite, a weightlifting support, or an accidental parachute.
+Because while a roof box is great for storage, it shouldn’t turn your car into a four-wheeled kite, a weightlifting champion, or an accidental parachute.

 FAQs: Everything You Didn’t Know You Needed to Ask About Roof Boxes